PasaLab/DGST/README.md

-#DGST
+# DGST

-DGST(**D**istributed **G**eneralized **S**uffix **T**ree) is an efficient and scalable generalized suffix tree construction algorithm on distributed data-Parallel platforms.
+DGST (**D**istributed **G**eneralized **S**uffix **T**ree) is an efficient and scalable generalized suffix tree construction algorithm on distributed data-Parallel platforms.
 DGST supports indexing all suffixes for a variety of string, ranging from a single long string to multiple string of varied lengths.
 In addition, DGST is built on the widely-used distributed data-parallel computing Apache Spark.

-#Prerequisites
+# News

+DGST won the first place in [the 3rd National University Cloud Computing Application Innovation Competition Big Data Skills Challenge](https://cloud.seu.edu.cn/series/) held in 2017, China.

+# Prerequisites

 - **Apache Spark:** As DGST is built on top of Spark, you need to get the Spark installed first.
 If you are not clear how to setup Spark, please refer to the guidelines [here](http://spark.apache.org/docs/latest/).
 Currently, DGST is developed on the APIs of Spark 1.6.3 version.
 - **Apache HDFS:** DGST uses HDFS as the distributed file system.
 If you are not clear how to setup HDFS, please refer to the guidelines [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsUserGuide.html).
 The HDFS version is 2.6.5.